Home / Examinations / Information and Application Process

 *The transcript must clearly state the educational program has been completed.
 Transcripts that list courses but do not state the program has been completed will not be accepted.

-If a provincial regulator has authorized an exception to the eligibility requirements as outlined in Step 1, ensure the Eligibility Exception letter has been completed and uploaded.
+If a provincial regulator has approved access to an examination as outlined in the eligibility policy, ensure the Examination Eligibility Confirmation Letter has been completed and uploaded.

-If notified by COPR, via email or the comment section in the application, that more information is required, provide this information at least 14 days prior to the examination date.
+If notified by COPR, via email or the comment section in the application, that more information is required, provide this information at least 14 days before the examination date.
 Monitor your email for important notifications.

 Candidates who falsify documents will not be allowed to write the Examination.
 If falsification is discovered after the Examination has been taken, the Examination results will be null and void.